phaelfp/docker-1/README.md

 ```
 [wfonseca@laptop docker]$ sudo docker system prune
 WARNING!
 This will remove:
-  - all stopped contêiners
+  - all stopped containers
-  - all networks not used by at least one contâiner
+  - all networks not used by at least one container
   - all dangling images
   - all dangling build cache